twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCHANGETAGFORM** (version 7.0 & above) – Shows a dialog to change tags in the font.
 * **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.5) – Shows a dialog to map characters to glyph indexes.
 * **TCODEEDITORFORM** – Starts a utility to view or edit the OpenType feature code (**Code Editor** in `TOPENTYPEDESIGNERFORM`).
-* **TCODEPAGERANGEFORM** – Contains a list of code pages to support in the font.
+* **TCODEPAGERANGEFORM** – Includes or excludes code pages to support in the font.
 * **TCOLORFORM** (old versions) – This dialog is not the Windows color selector.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Shows a dialog to view or modify the composite glyph properties.
+* **TCONFIRMREPLACEDIALOG** (version 10.0 until 10.1.0.2272) – Confirmation dialog used when replacing.
-* **TCONVERTBITMAPTOCONTOURSFORM** – Shows a dialog to convert bitmaps to contours or import raster images.
+* **TCONVERTBITMAPTOCONTOURSFORM** – Converts bitmap images to contours or import raster images for use with empty glyphs.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Shows a dialog to delete features or lookups in the font.
 * **TDELETEKERNGROUPFORM** (version 7.0 & above) – Shows a dialog to delete kerning groups or classes in the font.
-* **TDISABLEDFORM** – Used in version 5.0 & above after a grace period of 30 days or version 6.0 until 6.5 and 8.0 until 12.0.0.2539 during or after a grace period of 30 days.
+* **TDISABLEDFORM** – Used in version 5.0 & above after a grace period of 30 days or version 6.0 until 6.5 and 8.0 until 12.0.0.2550 during or after a grace period of 30 days.
 * **TDM** – Contains icons in the program.
 Version 5.0 (2005-01-12) up to 11.0.0.2365 (2017-05-10) uses icons from the Windows XP era.
 * **TDMGLOBAL** – Contains codepages, vendors, hinting and bidirectional mirroring data in the program.
 * **TEDITANCHORFORM** (version 7.0 & above) – Shows a dialog to edit anchors in the font.